 Available upstream inventories either lack data for GHG emissions from land use change or indicate very low contributions to this indicator.
-For example, the asphalt binder dataset from Wildnauer et al. (2019) indicates GHG emissions of 0.564 kg CO_2 /kg binder and GHG emissions from land use change of 0.000245 kg CO_2 /kg asphalt binder, representing just 0.04% of GHG emissions for that material.
-Therefore, GHG emissions from land use change are not required to be reported.
-This will be re-evaluated as additional data become available for other materials and upstream processes.
+For example, the asphalt binder dataset from Wildnauer et al. (2019) indicates GHG emissions of 0.564 kg CO2/kg binder and GHG emissions from land use change of 0.000245 kg CO2/kg asphalt binder, representing just 0.04% of GHG emissions for that material.